teleconsys/dora-storage-demo/INSTRUCTIONS.md

 SAVING NODE AND COMMITTEE STATE
 ----------------

-During the run, each node will save to its docker volume some information.
-Those information are used to run the demo starting from a previously reached state.
+During the run, each node will save some information to its docker volume.
+Those data are used to run the demo starting from a previously reached state.

-Data are saved a the following step:
+Data are saved at the following step:
 1. Node's keypair creation -> Keypair is saved
 2. Node's DID document creation and publication -> Node's DID is saved
 3. Distributed Key Generation -> Distributed parameters and peers are saved
 4. Committee's DID creation and publication -> Committee's DID is saved

-To reset the to run from the start, you have to manually remove the docker volumes linked to the dOra nodes.
+To reset the demo from the start, you have to manually remove the docker volumes linked to the dOra nodes.